jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 ### Three Ways to Parry His Attack

-There are three methods to parry a cut=
+There are three methods to parry a cut:

 1. By dashing the enemy's long sword to your right, as if thrusting at his eyes, when he makes an attack.
 2. By thrusting the enemy's long sword towards his right eye with the feeling of snipping his neck.